sean-la/STAT545-participation/cm010/cm010-exercise.md

 ## 8 Don't Forget About Us            Mariah Carey     2005
 ## 9 Vision Of Love                   Mariah Carey     1990
 ```
+leaves and sand doesn't have album info either :(

 4. Which artists are in `time`, but not in `album`?